 TaPRA is delighted to announce the details of the winning entries in this year’s Postgraduate Essay competition, decided by a panel led by Professor Joanne Tompkins of the University of Queensland.

 We were hugely impressed this year by the range and level of postgraduate work across all disciplines of theatre and performance displayed by entrants to the competition, and would like to thank all those who took the time to send us their work.
 However we did have to make a choice, and our winners are as follows:

-Becca receives a £50 voucher for Palgrave books from Palgrave.
+Kirsty receives a £70 voucher for Palgrave books from Palgrave.

-The prizes will also be formally announced and celebrated at the TaPRA conference which is taking place in Bristol from 5-7 September 2016.
+The prizes will also be formally announced and celebrated at the TaPRA conference which is taking place in Salford from 30 August – 1 September 2017.